Chapter 4

 Per usual, the monkeys made their presence known, rustling through the trees next to the water, hooting softly back and forth.

-But even the monkeys did not want to be too noisy this early.
+Even the monkeys did not want to be noisy this early.

 Eku settled into a crouch in the tall grass with a clear view of the pond.